appcircleio/appcircle-testing-distribution-githubaction/README.md

     message: ${{ secrets.MESSAGE }}
 ```

-#### Automatic Profile Management
+- `personalAPIToken`: The Appcircle Personal API token is utilized to
+  authenticate and secure access to Appcircle services, ensuring that only
+  authorized users can perform actions within the platform.
+- `profileName`: Specifies the profile that will be used for uploading the app.

-**createProfileIfNotExists** paramater ensures that a user profile is
+- `createProfileIfNotExists`: Ensures that a user profile is automatically
-automatically created if it does not already exist; if the profile name already
+  created if it does not already exist; if the profile name already exists, the
-exists, the app will be uploaded to that existing profile instead.
+  app will be uploaded to that existing profile instead.
+- `appPath`: Indicates the file path to the application that will be uploaded to
+  Appcircle Testing Distribution Profile.
+- `message`: Your message to testers, ensuring they receive important updates
+  and information regarding the application.

 ### Leveraging Environment Variables